NewbieCanopus/hello-world/README.md

 To the one who's reading this:
-Someone here is desperately trying to learn programming meh....
+Someone here is desperately trying to learn programming\n meh....
 As if you care